[ Printer Friendly Version ] [ Report Abuse ]

 “Guys,” I breathed, eyes tracing the light grey lines Potter was sketching, my brain shifting into overdrive as the architecture of the atrium began to form.
 “I think I have an idea.”

 “Really?”
-Dom said impatiently.
+Dom demanded impatiently.
 Her eyes were practically bugging out of her head with anticipation.
 “By all means, let’s hear it.”

 I chewed on my bottom lip as my mind raced frantically, trying to grasp onto this inkling of a plan and turn in into a reality.
 It was like trying to get a hold of something that didn’t even exist — the harder I thought, the more the idea kept slipping away.

-I reached out and snatched the paper from Potter’s hands, too deep into my own thoughts to register his indignant ‘hey!’
+I reached out and snatched the paper from Potter’s hands, too deep into my own thoughts to register his indignant ‘Hey!’
+I squinted at the sheet, holding it up to the kitchen light.

 Potter had sketched out the large, gaping square of the atrium, including the stage and podium where, presumably, Minister Humdudgeon would speak tonight, surrounded by bodyguards and security personnel.
-Behind the podium was a backdoor, which led to a narrow corridor that branched out into two hallways.
+Behind the podium was a backdoor, which led to a narrow corridor — barely big enough to fit one grown adult –—that branched out into two hallways.
 One led upwards in a gentle slope to the street exit, and the other burrowed deeper into the Ministry, splitting off into several winding paths.

-I stared at all the lines and the scribbles, eyes unfocusing and refocusing slowly.
+I stared at all the lines and the scribbles, eyes unfocusing and refocusing.
 This could work.
 This could work with my plan, if only there was a second exit…

 And then: I got it.